BSE's, BSDE's and fixed point problems

 But it also fits into the framework \eqref{BSDEYM} if the transformation

 is applied.
-In addition, \eqref{BSDEYM} includes BSDEs with drivers depending on the past or future of the processes $Y$ and $M$, such as e.g., the time delayed BSDEs of Delong and Imkeller (2010a,b) or the anticipating BSDEs of Peng and Yang (2009).
-The previous existence and uniqueness results, Theorem 3.3 of Liang et al. (2011), Theorem 2.1 of Delong and Imkeller (2010a) as well as Theorem 2.1 of Delong and Imkeller (2010b), can all be recovered as special cases of Proposition \ref{prop:genBSDE}. \end{Remark}
+In addition, \eqref{BSDEYM} includes BSDEs with drivers depending on the past or future of the processes $Y$ and $M$, such as the time-delayed BSDEs of Delong and Imkeller (2010a, 2010b) or the anticipating BSDEs of Peng and Yang (2009).
+Previous existence and uniqueness results like Theorem 3.3 of Liang et al. (2011), Theorem 2.1 of Delong and Imkeller (2010a) or Theorem 2.1 of Delong and Imkeller (2010b), can all be recovered as special cases of Proposition \ref{prop:genBSDE}. \end{Remark}

 \begin{Remark} Let $f : [0,T] \times \Omega \times \bbS^p \times \bbM^p_0 \to\bbR^d$ be a driver satisfying condition (i) of Proposition \ref{prop:genBSDE} for some $p \in (1,\infty]$.
 If there exist nonnegative constants $D_1, D_2$ such that